RamsesCastillo42/saito/docs/whitepaper/description.md

 ## 4. ADDING A DEADWEIGHT LOSS MECHANISM

 The above system eliminates the fifty-one percent attack.
 Unless attackers match one hundred percent of the mining and routing work done by the honest network, they either cannot produce blocks as quickly as honest nodes, or are able to produce blocks but not collect payments.
-We can increase costs further by modifying the payment lottery.
+We increase costs even further by modifying the payment lottery.

 Once a golden ticket is found, the routing and mining rewards for the previous block are allocated as usual.
 If the previous block did not contain a golden ticket, the random variable is then hashed again to select a winning routing node for the previous block, and then again to pick a winner from a table of stakers.
 This process is repeated until all unsolved preceding blocks have had their payments issued.
 An upper limit to the number of solvable blocks may be applied for practical purposes, beyond which point any uncollected funds are simply apportioned to the treasury.